hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/conversations_and_dialogues/402_vi_x_shri_priya_nath_sinha.md

 Swamiji: Had it been easy, it would not have been necessary for him to come.
 What you have to do now is to establish a Math in every town and in every village.
 Can you do that?
 Do something at least.
 Start a big Math in the heart of Calcutta.
-A well-educated Sâdhu should be at the head of that centre and under him there should be departments for teaching practical science and arts, with a specialist Sannyasin in charge of each of these departments.
+A well-educated Sādhu should be at the head of that centre and under him there should be departments for teaching practical science and arts, with a specialist Sannyasin in charge of each of these departments.